 People who arrive in Chongqing for the first time will feel excited when they see such distinctive geospatial features.
-However, it is regrettable to see all the new buildings in this city (including commercial, residential, urban complexes etc.) are the same type as the buildings in all other Chinese first-tier cities.
-The architectural forms do not respond to and respect the local topography, landscape and climate.
+However, it is regrettable to see all the new buildings in this city (including commercial, residential, urban complexes, etc.) are the same type as the buildings in all other Chinese first-tier cities.
+The architectural forms do not respond to and respect the local topography, landscape, and climate.

 So we employ a set of new structural language in this project, to simulate the special mountainous space of Chongqing.
-The mountainous terrain is introduced into the restricted concrete space with integration of a more subtle scale of furniture.
-This amplifies the dimensional feeling of the space, and also introduces the more relaxed body gestures (sit, lie, squat, lean) of the Chongqing local people (as well as how a natural person in an old neighbourhood will behave) into such a scene of modern life.
+The mountainous terrain is introduced into the restricted concrete space with the integration of a more subtle scale of furniture.
+This amplifies the dimensional feeling of the space and also introduces the more relaxed body gestures (sit, lie, squat, lean) of the Chongqing local people (as well as how a natural person in an old neighborhood will behave) into such a scene of modern life.

 This set of design can be seen as topography, landscape, or furniture design.
-It includes the guide of sight line at the entrance, spatial partitions, footrests of bar counter, small articles for stroking while drinking, and large wood sofa and so on.
+It includes the guide of sight line at the entrance, spatial partitions, footrests of the bar counter, small articles for stroking while drinking, and large wood sofa and so on.
 The whole model is made of pure solid wood and carved by computerized digital control machine.
-The model is designed on computer, then prefabricated in the factory and assembled on site, which this technique improves the completeness of the model and also saves the time of on-site work.
+The model is designed on a computer, then prefabricated in the factory and assembled on site, which this technique improves the completeness of the model and also saves the time of on-site work.

 The solid wood will partly expand or contract with the effect of the local wet weather, and varied wood grains will emerge on the surface.
-We expect it will dehisce after one or two years and show a more natural effect of wood piling, just like the appealing scene in a warehouse of timber mill.
+We expect it will dehisce after one or two years and show a more natural effect of wood piling, just like the appealing scene in a warehouse of a timber mill.
 People will also leave the signs of frequent use on the surface, which seems to implicitly suggest the changes of fermented beer in the barrel.

 So we use such a new topographical structure to replace the previous horizontal floor, and a completely new public space will be generated inside the super high-rise.
 It creates connection through the roof garden, top-level residential blocks, work units on the middle floors, and the commercial space on the ground floor.
-The efficiency of high-rise co-exists with the comfort of lower level, and landmark and openness reach a settlement.
-Such a picture, a real democratization of landmark-brimming era.
+The efficiency of high-rise co-exists with the comfort of the lower level, and landmark and openness reach a settlement.
+Such a picture, real democratization of landmark-brimming era.

 Project title: Anti-Domino No. 02, Wood Mountain